hnuke/API-Express/readme.md

 # Product API - Express.js

-This is a REST API built with Node.js and Express.js to manage a mock list of products.
+This is a full-stack application featuring a REST API built with Node.js and Express.js for managing a product list, backed by a PostgreSQL database.
+The frontend is developed with React, TypeScript, and Vite.

 ## Endpoints